The healthy breakfast option that satisfies every last chocolate craving. Make Dark Chocolate Buckwheat Granola once and enjoy for days!

 - Place dry ingredients into large bowl (oats, buckwheat, coconut, nuts, chia seeds, pumpkin seeds or sesame seeds, cinnamon, salt).

-- Cool completely.
+- Remove from oven and cool completely.
 For looser granola, stir from time to time until completely cool to create a loose texture.
 For bigger clumps, leave as is.
-When the granola is mostly cool, break up into chunks.

 - When completely cool, mix in dried cranberries and/or cherries.
 Transfer to an airtight storage container.